 If you work in the arts, the chances are that you live and breathe art too and may even dream of owning your very own original artwork.
-However, with relatively low salaries compared to other sectors, slow pay progression, and increased living costs (ArtsPay, 2018), it can sometimes feel like the last thing you should be spending your hard-earned cash on is an original piece of art.
+However, with salaries in the sector failing to keep up with inflation (ArtsPay, 2022), it can sometimes feel like the last thing you should be spending your hard-earned cash on is an original piece of art.
 Sound familiar?

 Well, we want you to know that buying art is within your reach.
 We’ve prepared these tips to help you buy your very own piece of art – even on an arts salary – for you to display proudly at home.

 First things first, allow yourself the time to work out what you like by visiting lots of different galleries and art fairs.

 We know it can sometimes feel intimidating to enter a commercial gallery space, but galleries love to talk about the artists that they represent and will be able to give you a deeper insight into their artists’ practice.
 Own Art member galleries go through an application process which assesses the extent to which they are friendly and approachable, so you can feel confident that you’ll get the right level of advice and support from them.